 Safety equipment includes frontal airbags, front seat belt pretensioners, and StabiliTrak on single-rear wheel models.
 Optional equipment includes front-side airbags and front side-curtain airbags (2500), OnStar, backup cameras and integrated trailer brake controller.

-Though substantially revised for 2011, the looks of the Chevrolet Silverado HD haven't changed much for the past five years.
+Though substantially revised for 2011, the looks of the Chevrolet Silverado HD haven't changed much since the 2006 model.

 From the windshield back the body panels haven't changed for five years; only different wheels and some minor differences to the rear styling show.
 The front of the truck was revised for the 2011 model year, and the result made the truck look bigger, with a big grille and cooling duct in the bumper to cool the more powerful diesel.
 The hood is taller than pre-2011 models and has domes on the outer sides, along with faux louvers to carry the Vortec or Duramax engine badges.